MarissaNancy/feel-your-feelings/README.md

 * Lillie Jirapattanalak [GitHub](https://github.com/lilliemefie) || Email: lilliejira@gmail.com

 <br>
-No copyright intended for educational purposes only
+No copyright intended.
+This app was created for educational purposes only